 Abstract: We identify a novel exogenous demand shock caused by passive funds in corporate bond markets.
 Passive fund demand for corporate bonds displays discontinuity around the maturity cutoffs separating long-term, intermediate-term, and short-term bonds.
 Using a novel identification strategy, we show that these non-fundamental passive demand shifts i) lead to predictable upward price pressure, and ii) spill over to primary markets, causing lower issuing yield spreads, and firms engaging in debt market timing by substituting bank debt with bond financing.
 We show how SEC regulations and provisions affect the execution of passive strategies and their transmission to the real economy.

 This figure plots the average passive fund ownership for investment-grade corporate bonds over the time-to-maturity.
-It's clear that there are three discontinuities around the 10-year, 5-year, and 3-year cutoffs.

-[2] Non-Fundamental Demand Driven Loan renegotiation (03/2025)
+Non-Fundamental Demand Driven Loan renegotiation (07/2025) [SSRN]

 with AJ Chen, Matthew Phillips, and Regina Wittenberg-Moerman